civol/HDLRuby/README.md

 end
 ```

-In the code above, two possible connection methods are shown: for `dff0` ports are connected by name, and for `dff1` ports are connected by declaration order.
-Please notice that it is also possible to connect only a subset of the ports while declaring and to reconnect already connected ports in further statements.
+In the code above, two possible connection methods are shown: for `dff0` ports are connected by name, and for `dff1` ports are connected in declaration order.
+Please notice that it is also possible to connect only a subset of the ports while declaring, as well as to reconnect already connected ports in further statements.

 While a circuit can be generated from the code given above, a benchmark must
 be provided to test it.
-Such benchmark as described by constructs called
+Such a benchmark is described by constructs called
-timed behavior that give the evolution of signals depending of the time.
+timed behavior that give the evolution of signals depending on the time.
 For example, the following code simulates the previous D-FF for 4 cycles
-of 20ns each, with reset on the first cycle, set of signal `d` to 1 for
+of 20ns each, with a reset on the first cycle, set of signal `d` to 1 for
-the third cycle and set of this signal to 0 for the last.
+the third cycle and set this signal to 0 for the last.

 ```ruby
 system :dff_bench do